Fresh Fibers: How Much Does It Cost to Carpet a 10×12 Room?

 - Low pile carpeting

 This carpet pile has very short, flat fibers, like the type you might find in a commercial office building.
-The short pile prevents it from catching a lot of dust and debris, making it easy to clean and able to withstand high-traffic without showing wear.
-However, it’s low pile isn’t very soft or comfortable, making it best for high traffic areas only. - Medium pile carpeting
+The short pile prevents it from catching a lot of dust and debris, making it easy to clean and able to withstand high traffic without showing wear.
+However, the low pile isn’t very soft or comfortable, making it best for high-traffic areas only. - Medium pile carpeting

 This carpet pile strikes a balance between comfort and durability.
-With its mid-range fiber length, medium pile is comfortable enough for bedrooms and living rooms, while still maintaining a level of durability.
-While it does catch more dust and debris than low pile carpet, its pile is short enough to be easily cleaned. - High pile carpeting
+With its mid-range fiber length, the medium pile is comfortable enough for bedrooms and living rooms, while still maintaining a level of durability.
+While it does catch more dust and debris than low-pile carpet, its pile is short enough to be easily cleaned. - High pile carpeting

-The height of luxury, high pile carpeting cannot be beat in terms of plush, cushy comfort.
+The height of luxury, high pile carpeting cannot be beaten in terms of plush, cushy comfort.
 And it’s a perfect option in areas where you need some sound dampening.
-High pile carpet feels like walking on air; however, this luxurious comfort comes at a price.
+High-pile carpet feels like walking on air, but its luxurious comfort comes at a price.
 That high pile is a dust, debris, and pet hair magnet, which requires frequent cleaning.
-It’s also more prone to being crushed underfoot, which means you’ll see the impressions of foot traffic more easily than lower piles.
+It’s also more prone to being crushed underfoot, so you’ll see the impressions of foot traffic more easily than lower piles.

-While there are a number of different carpet styles, or constructions, the five most common are, Berber/loop, Frieze/shag, pattern, plush, and textured.
-We recommend consulting Lowe’s carpet guide for thorough descriptions of each style.
+While there are a number of different carpet styles, or constructions, the five most common are, Berber/loop, Frieze/shag, pattern, plush, and textured:

 Note that the construction you select will likely impact your price: